Skip to main content

 100-Level Courses

-REL 127 A: Health, Healing, and Medicine in Asian Contexts
+REL 127 A: Health, Healing and Medicine Asian Contexts

-How does healing go beyond the physical in include the emotion and spiritual?
+How does healing go beyond the physical to include the emotion and spiritual?
 What are the boundaries between medicine and religion?
 This course investigates these questions by turning to Indian and Chinese religious-philosophical traditions.
-We will examine Chinese medical arts such as acupuncture and qigong, Indian Ayurveda medicine and its relationship to Yoga, and the contemporary discourse on Buddhist-based meditation practices-including Mindfulness-for health.
+We will example Chinese medical arts such as acupuncture and qigong, Indian Ayurveda medicine and its relationship to Yoga, and the contemporary discourse on Buddhist-based meditation practices - including Mindfulness - for health.
 (M5) Cheung

 200-Level Courses